 This information is offered to aid Concord Township residents in their disposal of household trash, yard waste, leaves, Christmas trees, recyclables, aluminum cans, computers, scrap tires, and household hazardous waste.

-The Township ended its drop off recycling program, located at the Town Hall Campus (7229 Ravenna Road), on April 30, 2016.
+The Township ended its drop off recycling program for plastic, food cans and glass, located at the Town Hall Campus (7229 Ravenna Road), on April 30, 2016.

 Residents are encouraged to contact their trash hauler to see if they offer curbside recycling options for a nominal fee.
 One trash hauler serving the Township offers curbside recycling.
 Please call Major Waste (440-254-4929) or Universal Disposal (440-942-2709) for additional information.